The Synthetic Hilbert Additive Group Scheme: The Even Filtration and Even -based Synthetic Spectra

 Some notations and constructions related to this category: \begin{itemize} \item If $X$ is a filtration, then the object in filtration degree $p$ is denoted $X^p$.
 Consider the functor $\Filt(\Sp) \to \Sp$ which just sends a filtration to the spectrum in filtration degree $p$.
 This admits a fully faithful left adjoint which we denote by $L_p : \Sp \to \Filt(\Sp)$.
 On objects this functor is given by

 We will sometimes refer to filtrations on this form as \emph{trivial}.
-In particular, $L_0 A$ will sometimes be referred to as the \emph{constant filtration} or the \emph{trivial filtration} on $A$. \item The $\infty$-category $\Filt(\Sp)$ is symmetric monoidal when endowed with the Day convolution tensor product.
+In particular, $L_0 A$ will sometimes be referred to as the \emph{trivial filtration} on $A$. \item The $\infty$-category $\Filt(\Sp)$ is symmetric monoidal when endowed with the Day convolution tensor product.
 This is given by the formula

-The unit of the symmetric monoidal structure is the trivial filtration $L_0(\bS)$.
+The unit of the symmetric monoidal structure is the trivial filtration $L_0 \bS$.
 A \emph{filtered $\bE_\infty$-ring} is a commutative algebra object in $\Filt(\Sp)$ with respect to this symmetric monoidal structure.
 We denote the $\infty$-category of filtered $\bE_\infty$-rings by $\CAlg(\Filt)$. \item We will write $(k) : \Filt(\Sp) \to \Filt(\Sp)$ to denote the functor that shifts a filtered object $k$ times:

 \item The $\infty$-category $\Filt(\Sp)$ can be endowed with a number of different t-structures.
 In this paper, we will often mention the so-called \emph{neutral} t-structure.
 The connective objects in this t-structure are filtrations $X$ such that $X^n \in \Sp_{\geq 0}$ for all $n$. \item A filtration $X$ is called \emph{complete} if $\lim_n X^n \simeq 0$. \end{itemize}